 3. Seven Mile Beach

 Seven Mile Beach is a crescent shape sandy beach that measures more than 6.3 miles long on Grand Cayman Island.
 The expansive beach offers plenty of spaces for performing activities like strolling, building a sandcastle, sun tanning, and watching the ocean scenery.
 There are a few small reefs, for example, Cemetery Reefs, where snorkelers can explore various marine creatures.
 If you are hungry, you can grab some refreshments at the food vendors on the beach.
-There is also a wide array of water sports you can do at Seven Mile Beach, including banana boat, paddle boat, jet ski, and wade in the water.
+There is also a wide array of water sports you can do at Seven Mile Beach, including banana boat, paddle boat, jet ski, and wading in the water.

 4. Catedrais Beach